bjoernboeckle/L293D/README.md

 This repository contains a library to control a motror connected to an H-Bridge (i.e. L293D), that can be used with Arduino and ESP32.

-The ESP32 version can also configure the PWM frequency and resolution (only 8 supported at the moment).
+The ESP32 version can also configure the PWM frequency and resolution.
 Also the ESP32 version requires a channel for the PWM pin.

 # Quick start